 Eligibility Criteria for ABEM Diplomates

-The first Pediatric Anesthesiology Examination will be administered on October 19, 2013.
-All physicians interested in subspecialty certification in pediatric anesthesiology can apply for this examination via their ABA portal accounts.
-The application deadline for the 2013 examination is February 15, 2013.
+Physicians interested in subspecialty certification in pediatric anesthesiology can apply for this examination via their portal accounts.
 All physicians, including those who qualify via “grandfathering” criteria, must satisfactorily complete the subspecialty examination.
 Please visit the Pediatric Anesthesiology Certification section of the Examinations & Certifications page for more information on the examination, application criteria and frequently asked questions.

 The ABMS is striving to establish consistency amongst its 24 Member Boards regarding the time frame in which a physician must complete the requirements for certification relative to the physician’s satisfactory completion of an ACGME-accredited residency program.
 On September 21, 2011, the ABMS created a new policy mandating that no more than seven (7) years can elapse between a physician’s completion of residency training and achievement of Board Certification.

-In order to meet the requirements of the ABMS policy, the ABA's policy on the duration of candidate status has been modified.
+To meet the requirements of the ABMS policy, our policy on the duration of candidate status has been modified.
 Effective January 1, 2012:

-Further, at its Spring 2012 meeting, the ABA Board of Directors approved eliminating all limitations on the number of opportunities to satisfy the Part 1 and Part 2 Examination requirements for all candidates currently in the ABA’s Primary Certification Examination System.
-Candidates now have one examination appointment a calendar year until January 1, 2019 to successfully complete the ABA’s Part 1 and Part 2 Examinations and satisfy all other requirements for ABA certification.
+Further, the ABA Board of Directors approved eliminating all limitations on the number of opportunities to satisfy the Part 1 and Part 2 Examination requirements for all candidates currently in the primary certification examination system.

 The ABA has incorporated the AMA’s Code of Medical Ethics, Opinion E-2.06 (June 2000) in its Professional Standing Policy.